The 8 Best Telematics Companies in 2025

 Azuga truly understands the art of telematics, especially when it comes to finding you the most efficient routes.

 Its Web Platform Structure uses algorithmic and machine learning techniques to compute and analyze your journey stops.
-You can also set parameters for route optimization, including maximum route duration and maximum distance, but you can also get granular and set a maximum revenue per route or weight per vehicle.
+You can set parameters for route optimization yourself, including maximum route duration and maximum distance, but you can also get granular and set a maximum revenue per route or weight per vehicle.

 It’s the most innovative calculation we’ve observed and surpasses Samsara’s automatic route optimization feature since it doesn’t have a 20-stop limit.